 Table of Contents

-In case you haven’t noticed, we are living in a time when obesity rates are reaching global health crisis status (no thanks to sedentary lifestyles and bad food choices), so it is indeed a step in the right direction now that more and more people are trying to makes changes to their lifestyles and adopt healthy habits to look after their bodies.
+We are living in a time when obesity rates are reaching crisis levels, so it is a step in the right direction that more and more people are making lifestyle changes and adopting healthy habits.

-However, the problem arises with the meteoric rise of fitness bloggers and influencers whom a lot of people around the world rely on for advice and tips.
+However, the problem arises with the meteoric rise of fitness content creators who influence many around the world with their workout and diet tips.

-The worst case scenario?
-It can lead to long-term damage if the individual practises incorrect techniques for an extended period of time or subscribe to certain diet programmes ill-suited for his or her body.
+This can lead to long-term damage if the individual practises incorrect techniques for an extended period of time or subscribes to certain diet programmes ill-suited for their body.

 10 Fitness “Advice” By Influencers: Can You Tell Fact From Fiction?